 UK passengers hit by flight disruption due to flooding at Dubai airport

+Emirates has cancelled seven flights between the United Arab Emirates airport and the UK, with British Airways diverting or axing four.

-Thousands of UK passengers are suffering flight disruption after Dubai International Airport was flooded by an intense storm.
+Thousands of UK travellers are struggling to get home after Dubai International Airport was flooded by an intense storm.

 Emirates has cancelled seven flights between the United Arab Emirates (UAE) airport and the UK, with British Airways diverting or axing four.